ava-labs/avalanchego/vms/platformvm/warp/README.md

 - `signers` encodes a bitset of which validators' signatures are included
 - `signature` is an aggregated BLS Multi-Signature of the Unsigned Message

 BitSetSignatures are verified within the context of a specific P-Chain height.
 At a specific P-Chain height, the PlatformVM serves a canonically ordered validator set for the source subnet (validator set is ordered lexicographically by the BLS public key bytes).
 The signers bitset encodes which validators' signature was included.
-A 1 at index i in `signers` claims that a signature from the validator at index i in the canonical validator set is included in the aggregate signature.
+A value of 1 at index i in `signers` claims that a signature from the validator at index i in the canonical validator set is included in the aggregate signature.

 The bitset tells the verifier which BLS public keys should be aggregated to verify the warp message.